-A provision map is a clear and concise way of documenting the provision that is in place for children related to the four key areas of cognition and learning, social, emotional and mental health and sensory and/or physical needs.
+A provision map is a clear and concise way of documenting the provision that is in place for children related to the four key areas of cognition and learning, communication and interaction, social, emotional, and mental health and sensory and/or physical needs.

-A provision map is to enable a child with SEND to progress and should only record that which is additional to, or different from, the differentiated curriculum plan that is in place as part of the whole class, first quality teaching provision.
+A provision map is to enable a child with SEND to progress and should only record that which is additional to, or different from, the differentiated curriculum plan that is in place as part of the whole class, high-quality teaching provision.

-Where a child has a significantly greater difficulty in learning than their peers, or a disability that prevents or hinders a child from making use of the facilities in the setting and requires special educational provision it is recorded on the provision map and reviewed termly.
+Where a child has significantly greater difficulty in learning than their peers or a disability that prevents or hinders a child from making use of the facilities in the setting and requires special educational provision, it is recorded on the provision map by the class teacher and reviewed termly.